 Canadian and U.S. Tax Laws: A Review of 2019 and a Look Ahead to 2020

-In our annual Tax Review and Outlook report, we look back at significant developments in the Canadian and U.S. tax landscapes in 2018 and offer our predictions on what to expect in 2019.
+In our annual Tax Review and Outlook report, we look back at significant developments that shaped the Canadian and U.S. tax landscapes in 2019 and offer our predictions on what to expect in the year ahead.

-- Important decisions were rendered on treaty shopping, transfer pricing and hedging transactions.
+- Important decisions were rendered on CRA’s audit powers and the tax treatment of derivatives.

 - IRS issued proposed and final regulations providing guidance on numerous new provisions in the Tax Cuts and Jobs Act.

-- IRS issued proposed and final regulations on new rules for tax audits of partnerships with only minor changes to the proposed regulations issued in 2018.
+- IRS issued final regulations on new rules for tax audits of partnerships with only minor changes to the proposed regulations issued in 2018.